Al Tarmia

-The Tarmiyah large-scale calutron facility was located in Building 33, which was over 100 meters long, which had the capability to support about 100 calutron units.
-Tarmiyah is also the location of a calutron facility, which would have served as a second-stage "topping off" plant, taking enriched uranium from the first-stage large-scale calutron facilities, and enriching it to weapons-grade.
+The Tarmiyah large-scale calutron facility was located in Building 33, which was over 100 meters long, with the capability to support about 100 calutron units.
+Tarmiyah is also the location of a calutron facility, which would have served as a second-stage "topping off" plant, taking enriched uranium from the first-stage large-scale calutron facilities and enriching it to weapons-grade.
 The smaller calutron facility was located in Building 245, and included room for about 20 calutrons.
 Both buildings were 6 to 18 months away from being operational at the time of the Gulf War.

 During the Iraq War, Sunni insurgents were active in Tarmiyah from 2003 onwards, and Al-Qaeda in Iraq (AQI) took control of the area in 2006.
 AQI forces in Tarmiyah were commanded by Abu Ghazwan until he was killed in 2008.